Chaos81/nhl94-patches/README.md

 The location needs to be in the lower 2MB, so free space is needed.
 The code currently is place at $1F9A00 (which looks like empty space in a 32-team ROM), and takes up about 400 bytes.

-## 94_fight patch - Version 0.8 (currently in testing phase, not a finalized patch)
+## 94_fight patch - Version 0.81 (currently in testing phase, not a finalized patch)

 A patch that adds the NHLPA93 sprites and fight code to the NHL94 ROM.

 Current version updates:
+    - Fixed a bug that caused a problem with momentum transfer after a check

+Previous version updates:
     - Adjust minimum total checks and minimum checks for based on length of period - < 2 min, 2-7 min, 7-20 min, >= 20 min
     - Adjust Fight attribute display to be similar to NHLPA93 (0-100 scale, no curve applied like other 94 attributes)

-Previous version updates:
     - Modified patch to move code into the upper 2MB ROM range (using a 3MB or 4MB ROM for patching now).
 This allows compatibility with ROM hacks.
     - Instead of overwriting the whole Sprite tileset, modify to only add the fighting sprite tiles to the existing tileset, to keep from overwriting sprite hacks.